HackMichael/Skills2022/README.md

 Here you can see results of the test.
 ![3](https://user-images.githubusercontent.com/102226081/192369029-351bb3d2-25d4-4e0b-9a83-5e4b77c5d6f6.png)

-In this task, it was necessary to perform a unit test, at first the question arose of how to conduct these tests, but fortunately, knowledge of python and analysis of laboratory work helped me in the implementation of this task
+In this task, it was necessary to perform a unit test, at first the question arose of how to conduct these tests, but fortunately, knowledge of python and analysis of laboratory work helped me in the implementation of this task.